sriramnarla97/InsuranceRisk/productionising.md

-# 📋 Project Notes: Insurance Risk Prediction – Production Readiness
+# Insurance Risk Prediction – Production Readiness

 This document outlines key considerations for productionizing the insurance claim prediction model built using XGBoost and SHAP explainability.